 - 1. Disconnect the negative battery cables from the rear battery. - 2.
 Follow the procedure for removing the top cover. - 3.
-Remove the wiring access cover at the top of the motor and disconnect the wire nut connectors. - 4.
+Remove the electrical box cover and disconnect the wire nut connectors. - 4.
 Separate the plastic conduit at the motor by loosening the plastic conduit nut and then feeding the wires out of the motor wiring access box. - 5.
 Remove the four cap screws holding the two drive motors together. - 6.
 Remove the four cap screws mounting the drive motor to the gearbox.. - 7.
 Lift drive motor straight up off gearbox. - 8.
 To reinstall drive motor reverse the above procedure.

-Note: Be sure to stall shear key when reinstalling drive motor.
+Note: Be sure to stall inshear key when reinstalling drive motor.